 Starting a Restaurant in Your Hotel

-If you want to start a restaurant in your hotel, you need to determine your demographics in order for it to be a huge success.
+If you want to start a restaurant in your hotel, you need to determine your demographics for it to be a huge success.
 You need to ask questions and make certain that you are making a move that will enhance your hotel financially and aesthetically.
 Here are a few things you need to know if you are planning to start a restaurant in your hotel.

 1. Identify Your Demographics